makabongwe47/alx-system_engineering-develops/0x03-shell_variables_expansions/README.md

-Create a script that creates an alias
+ A script that prints hello user, where user is the current Linux user